VaibhavK289/Obsidian-notes-webdev/MERN Web dev/Javascript/Basics/Variables and Constants.md

 variables are used to create a memory space which can be used to store data.

-If a value is not
+If value of variable is not defined then:
+1. using console.log() will give a reference error and value will be undefined.
+2. using console.table([]) will not give error instead value of the variable will be printed as undefined.